 The plaintiff must have performed its end of the bargain – or have been excused from that performance by the anticipatory breach of the defendant.

 Even if the performance by the Plaintiff has been excused, they still must be “ready, willing and able” to perform according to the terms of the contract.

-Performance issues is where the real meat-and-potatoes of the specific performance cause of action for real estate contracts comes up.
+Performance issues is where the real meat-and-potatoes of the specific performance cause of action for sale contracts for land or buildings come up.